-There’s the actual hunger and physical weakness itself—sometimes even symptoms from long-term fasting (I’ll get to that)—but the constant temptations you’d have at home are removed.
+There are the actual hunger strike and physical weakness itself—sometimes even symptoms from long-term fasting without food (I’ll get to that)—but the constant temptations you’d have at home are removed.

 I know a guy at home who recently fasted for 23 days.
 He went out to lunch and coffee with people, the whole time, and just abstained.

 I guess some people are motivated or more self-disciplined than I am.

 I almost lost my mind watching Netflix on my laptop during my last fasting.